slatedocs/slate/source/includes/android/_android.md

 ### Wear HR Value
 `public static final String WEAR_HR_VALUE = "wear-hr-value"`

-This is used to pass the Heart Rate value captured using java Wear to the SDK service
+This is used to pass the Heart Rate value captured using Android Wear to the SDK service

 ### Text Message
 `public static final String TEXT_MESSAGE = "text-message"`